ayu-ayushisood/spaceXT/README.md

 # SpaceXT
-A web application which helps users list and browse all launches by SpaceX program build using mobile first design approach.
+A web application which helps users list and browse all launches by SpaceX program.
+Built using mobile first design approach.

 ## Stack details
 The web app is server side rendered using Next.js.